Parsifal-M/backstage-opa-plugins/plugins/opa-backend/README.md

 ```

 This plugin currently works together with the [opa-entity-checker](../opa-entity-checker/README.md) plugin.
 The `package` name in the `app-config.yaml` file should match the `package` name in the `rego` file of the `opa-entity-checker` plugin.

+## Contributing

+I am happy to accept contributions to this plugin.
+Please fork the repository and open a PR with your changes.
+If you have any questions, please feel free to reach out to me on [Mastodon](https://hachyderm.io/@parcifal) or [Twitter](https://twitter.com/_PeterM_) (I am not as active on Twitter)

+## License

+This project is released under the Apache 2.0 License.